Monday, December 8, 2025

 Simple eating aids for tremor

-For many people with trembling hands/tremor, every meal quickly becomes a balancing act.
-There are easy-to-use spoon attachments that can be fitted to standard spoon attachments.
+For many people with shaky hands/tremors, every meal quickly becomes a balancing act.
+There are easy-to-use spoon attachments available that can be fitted onto standard spoons.
 The flexible silicone attachment holds food more securely on the spoon despite shaky hands.
-The soft material can be pressed down with the lips and the spoon can be emptied completely in the mouth.
-Reusable and dishwasher-safe.
-The cutlery with flexible handle is also suitable for tremor (see above)
+The soft material can be pressed down with the lips, allowing the spoon to be emptied completely in the mouth.
+Reusable and dishwasher safe.
+Cutlery with flexible handles (see above) is also suitable for tremors.

 GYENNO Bravo Twist for automatic compensation of even severe tremor

-The GYENNO Bravo Twist is a smart spoon/fork system that gently stabilizes movements so that eating is more relaxed again despite severe shaking.
-Sensors and a motor work together in the handle: While eating, the Bravo Twist recognizes hand tremors and actively compensates for them – the fork or spoon remain steadier and spillage is reduced.
-The result: more independence and an eating experience that feels normal again – with safety and dignity.
+The GYENNO Bravo Twist is a smart spoon/fork system that gently stabilises movements, allowing you to eat more comfortably despite severe tremors.
+Sensors and a motor work together in the handle: While eating, the Bravo Twist detects hand tremors and actively compensates – forks and spoons remain steadier, reducing spills.
+The result: Greater independence and a dining experience that feels normal again – with safety and dignity.

-The fork and spoon are supplied as magnetic attachments and are easily interchangeable.
-Spaghetti and pasta can be rolled up with the fork in twist mode – a quick twist and then the attachment aligns itself again.
+Fork and spoon are supplied as magnetic attachments and are easily interchangeable.
+The fork can be used to wind spaghetti and pasta in twist mode – a quick turn and the attachment straightens itself out again.
 The Bravo series is designed for hand tremors with an amplitude of approx. 7 cm.
-It is suitable for left and right-handed users – the attachment automatically adjusts itself to fit.
+It is suitable for both left- and right-handed users – the attachment automatically adjusts itself to the correct position.
 The attachments can be cleaned in the dishwasher.
+In Europe, the Bravo Twist is sold exclusively by the specialist dealer Pro Walk specialist retailer.

 Cutlery with bendable handles enables independent eating regardless of hand shape and motor impairments.
 Credit: Ornamin